19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (9) An order made under this section does not cease to apply merely because the person in respect of whom it was made reaches the age of 16 years before the proceedings in which it was made are finally concluded.

-(10) When a witness gives evidence in proceedings through a live video or live television link, the evidence is to be regarded for the purposes of sections 193, 194, 195, 196, 205 and 209 of the Penal Code as having been given in those proceedings.
+(10) When a witness gives evidence in proceedings through a live video or live television link, the evidence is to be regarded for the purposes of sections 193, 194, 195, 196 and 205 of the Penal Code as having been given in those proceedings.

+[Act 15 of 2019 wef 01/01/2020]

 (11) If a witness gives evidence in accordance with this section, for the purposes of this Code and the Evidence Act (Cap.
 97), he is regarded as giving evidence in the presence of the court and the accused, as the case may be.